-Bristol SU Group Grants are available to support student activities.
-There are four grant rounds each year where groups can apply for up to £3,000.
+Bristol SU Group Grants are available for student groups to support student activities.
+There are four grant rounds each year when groups can apply for up to £3,000.

-If applying for an Alumni Foundation grant or an external grant, we encourage you to get in touch with the Development Team (firstname.lastname@example.org) who are happy to read over a grant application before you submit it.
+If applying for an Alumni Grant or an external grant, we encourage you to get in touch with the Development Team (email@example.com) who are happy to read over a grant application before you submit it.

-Many groups organise fundraisers to raise money and RAG (Raising and Giving, the charity fundraising arm of Bristol SU) can help in many ways as detailed in this guide.
+Many groups organise fundraisers to raise money and RAG (Raising and Giving, the charity fundraising arm of Bristol SU) can help in many ways as detailed in this group fundraising guide.

-If you are raising money for charity (rather than for your group), you must bank donations through RAG.
-Contact the Student Services Team (email@example.com) to arrange this.
+Therefore, if you are raising money for a charity (rather than for your group), you must bank donations through RAG.
+Contact the Student Services Team (firstname.lastname@example.org) to arrange this.